Metacello/metacello/docs/MetacelloScriptingAPI.md

   range of versions) for a project.
-* You may be actively developing a particular version of a project and you don't want the project upgraded out from under you.
+* You may be actively developing a particular version of a project and you don't want the project upgraded (or downgraded) out from under you.
 * You may be working with a git checkout of a project and you want to continue using the git checkout.